projecttacoma/fqm-execution/README.md

 ## Gaps in Care

-A detailed overview of Gaps in Care can be seen in the [DEQM Implementation Guide](https://build.fhir.org/ig/HL7/davinci-deqm/gaps-examples.html) and the [fqm-execution Wiki page](https://github.com/projecttacoma/fqm-execution/wiki/Gaps-In-Care).
+A detailed overview of Gaps in Care can be seen in the [DEQM Implementation Guide](https://hl7.org/fhir/us/davinci-deqm/gaps-examples.html) and the [fqm-execution Wiki page](https://github.com/projecttacoma/fqm-execution/wiki/Gaps-In-Care). `fqm-execution`'s Gaps in Care functionality is based on [DEQM STU3 Implementation Guide](https://hl7.org/fhir/us/davinci-deqm/STU3/gaps-examples.html).

-In short, Gaps in Care is a means of identifying detailed reasons why patients may not have calculated into the "desired" population for a measure (e.g. the numerator population in most positive improvement measures). `fqm-execution` can produce [DEQM Gaps in Care Bundles](https://build.fhir.org/ig/HL7/davinci-deqm/StructureDefinition-gaps-bundle-deqm.html) via the [`.calculateGapsInCare`](#calculategapsincare) API function.
+In short, Gaps in Care is a means of identifying detailed reasons why patients may not have calculated into the "desired" population for a measure (e.g. the numerator population in most positive improvement measures). `fqm-execution` can produce [DEQM STU3 Gaps in Care Bundles](https://hl7.org/fhir/us/davinci-deqm/STU3/StructureDefinition-gaps-bundle-deqm.html) via the [`.calculateGapsInCare`](#calculategapsincare) API function.

 ## Data Requirements